KBTG Is Confident Of Its M.A.D. Capabilities, Advancing From AI-First To Human-First, As It Aims To Be At The Nation's Forefront In Turning Research F...

-(MENAFN- Media OutReach Newswire) BANGKOK, THAILAND - Media OutReach Newswire - 21 December 2023 - KASIKORN Business-Technology Group (KBTG) is moving forward with its plan to become an "AI First" organization, expanding its capabilities and aspiring to be the leader in the Machine Learning, AI, and Data (M.A.D.) landscape of Thailand.
+data-text="KBTG is confident of its M.A.D. capabilities, advancing from AI-First to Human-First, as it aims to be at the nation's forefront in turning research findings into real-world solutions" data-link=" is confident of its M.A.D. capabilities, advancing from AI-First to Human-First, as it aims to be at the nation's forefront in turning research findings into real-world solutions" class="whatsapp">Shar BANGKOK, THAILAND - Media OutReach Newswire - 21 December 2023 - KASIKORN Business-Technology Group (KBTG) is moving forward with its plan to become an 'AI First' organization, expanding its capabilities and aspiring to be the leader in the Machine Learning, AI, and Data (M.A.D.) landscape of Thailand.

 KBTG prioritizes AI development in research and real-world applications